 For employee training, you can apply this to bigger challenges like employee turnover – there are “controllables” that influence turnover, like poor management or lack of development opportunities, among many others.
 So, for example, “percent of employees satisfied with development opportunities” could be a leading indicator for turnover rates (a lagging indicator).

-KPI development for training also means looking at goals and progress for individual employees – after all, organizational success only comes from individuals’ collective successes.
+KPI training also means looking at goals and progress for individual employees – after all, organizational success only comes from individuals’ collective successes.

 Cassie Whitlock, Director of HR with BambooHR, says, “To decide on training KPIs, you need to bounce forward through the employee lifecycle… What are the measurements you’d look at as far as contributions that might qualify someone for a raise, bonus, etc.?
 Those measurements should tie right back into the KPIs you’ll track during training.”